What are hallucinations?

 - epilepsy (in some cases, epileptic seizures can cause you to see flashing shapes or bright spots)

-Because many factors can trigger hallucinations, the best thing to do is to call your doctor right away if you suspect that your perceptions are not real.
+The best thing to do is call your doctor right away if you suspect that your perceptions aren’t real.
 Your doctor will ask about your symptoms and perform a physical exam.
 Additional tests might include a blood or urine test and perhaps a brain scan.